pygame/pygameweb/README.rst

 pygame.org website |build-status| |coverage-status|
 ===================================================

-Pieces of the pygame website will be open sourced here.
+Pieces of the pygame website (https://www.pygame.org/) will be open sourced here.

 Strategy is to bring in code one piece at a time, and clean it up as I go.

+It's a community website where people can post projects, comment on them, but also write things in there themselves on wiki pages.

 Contributing